oconpa/facial_rekog_tute/README.md

 - AmazonRekognitionFullAccess
 ```

-7. Once both polcies have been checked, click **Attach policy**
+7. Once both policies have been checked, click **Attach policy**

-8. After attaching the policy go back to your lambda and under the **Configuration** tab in the function code section, paste:
+8. After attaching the policy go back to your lambda (it should already be open in your browser on another tab) and under the **Configuration** tab in the **function code** section (scroll down on the lambda until you see a suitable place to paste code), paste:

 ```python
 import boto3